 The thin steel wire is a good conductor of electricity, but not as good as the copper wire, which is deliberately chosen to have very low resistance.
 Thus most of the resistance of the circuit is in the steel wire.

-The thin iron wire is a good conductor of electricity, but not as good as the copper wire, which is deliberately chosen to have very low resistance.
-Thus, most of the resistance of the circuit is in the iron wire.
-When you connect the clip to the iron wire, the voltage of the battery pushes electrons through the circuit against the resistance of the iron wire, causing the iron wire to heat up.
-As you move the clip closer to the battery, the resistance of the iron wire decreases.
+When you connect the clip to the steel wire, the voltage of the battery pushes electrons through the circuit against the resistance of the steel wire, causing the steel wire to heat up.
+As you move the clip closer to the battery, the resistance of the steel wire decreases.
 Because the same voltage is applied across a lower resistance, more current flows, and the wire heats up more.
-Eventually, when you make the iron wire short enough, so much current flows that it melts the wire.
+Eventually, when you make the steel wire short enough, so much current flows that it melts the wire.
 Even the copper wire becomes warm.

-Although houses today often contain circuit breakers rather than fuses, fuses are still around.
-A fuse contains a thin strip of wire, somewhat like the thin iron wire in our experiment.
+Although houses today often have circuit breakers instead of fuses, fuses are still around.
+A fuse contains a thin strip of wire, somewhat like the thin steel wire in our experiment.
 The current that goes to appliances must also pass through this strip of wire.
-If a short circuit occurs - or even if too many appliances get hooked up to one wire, so that too much current flows - the wire in the fuse heats up quickly and melts, breaking the circuit and preventing a fire from breaking out.
+If a short circuit occurs—or even if too many appliances get hooked up to one wire so that too much current flows—the wire in the fuse heats up quickly and melts, breaking the circuit and preventing a fire from starting.